Once Upon a Time. . .

 such a classic, but never before had I loved that flaxen-haired maiden in a tower like I loved her then.
 Rapunzel inspired so many of my decisions throughout the rest of my high school career and has continued to in the years that have passed since my graduation.

 I was given the opportunity in that same production to make a handful of the costumes.
 My mom taught me how to sew when I was very young, and it seemed like she often had to fight tooth and nail to keep me out of her (massive) fabric stash.
 My freshman year of college, I found myself without a regular job, and was hired to make a few costumes by a local cosplayer.
 After successfully fulfilling our deal, I thought that maybe this was something I could do for a while and for more people.
-Thus, Seamingly Magic Costume Design was born.
+Thus, I began commissioning costumes full time.

-A few months into Seamingly Magic's success, I had become acquainted with the online "princess party" community.
-I noticed a lack of businesses of the type in the Ogden area, and after months of research, I opened Northern Utah Princess Parties.
+A few months into success, I had become acquainted with the online "princess party" community.
+I noticed a lack of businesses of the type in my city, and after months of research, I opened Northern Utah Princess Parties.

 My company came from very, very humble beginnings with just a handful of performers, just four characters, and low/moderate grade costumes and wigs.
 I will be the first to admit that, but that makes me all the more thrilled with how far my company has come and for the growth we have ahead of us.